 - The PowerWall's switch opens, isolating the house completely from the grid - aside from the ability to monitor when the power grid comes back up.

-- The inverter in the PowerWall now takes the load of the house.
+- The inverter in the PowerWall now takes the load of the (now isolated) house, producing AC power.

 - When the back-up power system's inverter goes online, the PV system again sees what looks like the power grid and comes back online.